DavideNapolitano/Interval-Shapley-Values-Neural-Estimation/README.md

 # Interval-Shapley-Values-Neural-Estimation
 This repository contains the code of the paper **"Efficient Neural Network-based Estimation of Interval Shapley Values"**

-The paper is currently submitted and under revision at **IEEE TKDE**
+The paper is currently submitted and under revision at **IEEE TKDE**.

-Repository descriptio:
+Repository description:
 - ISV folder contains all files to train and evaluate ISV models
 - ISLV folder contains all files to train ISLV models